 I created a menu for a romantic dinner for two inspired by the Greek love god, Eros.
 And since the inspiration is Greek, the dishes are Greek.
 But these recipes are aphrodisiac Greek!
-To pair with my Minted Bulgar Salad, I suggest this Roasted Eggplant Puree.
-I like to serve it with plenty of warm pita bread–and lots of love!
+To pair with my Minted Bulgar Salad, I suggest this silky roasted eggplant puree.
+Eggplant puree, also called aubergine puree or baba ganoush in some parts of the Middle East, is a simple, sensual dip I like to serve with plenty of warm pita bread and love.

 Some surprising aphrodisiac benefits of this eggplant recipe

-While a roasted eggplant puree might not strike you as something to spark romance, not only does this dish offer nutrition key to sexual health, it’s packed with ingredients noted as aphrodisiac.
-And that includes one of my favorites–it’s an ingredient that might surprise you.
+While a roasted eggplant puree might not strike you as something to spark romance, not only does this dish offer nutrition key to sexual health, it’s packed with ingredients noted as an aphrodisiac.
+And that includes one of my favorites – it’s an ingredient that might surprise you.
 I’m talking about garlic.
 Here’s more information on garlic’s aphrodisiac reputation.

 Roasted Eggplant Puree